 In recent years, the inappropriate use of psychotropic medication among children and youth in foster care — nearly all of whom are covered by Medicaid — has been identified as a concern by federal agencies.
 This high-risk population is five times more likely than the non-disabled Medicaid child population to receive psychotropic medications and has particularly concerning patterns of use for these drugs.
 While there are certainly children who need these medications, better mechanisms are needed to determine when this is the case.
 In response, states are strengthening their oversight and monitoring of psychotropic medication use, and the federal government has provided technical assistance to support those efforts.

-This 90-minute webinar, made possible through support from the Annie E. Casey Foundation, will feature four states that are using cross-agency partnerships to advance new psychotropic medication monitoring and oversight approaches.
-Medicaid, child welfare, and behavioral health agency representatives from Illinois, New Jersey, Oregon, and Vermont will share perspectives on strengthening inter-agency partnerships, facilitating appropriate data-sharing among agencies, coordinating oversight processes, and improving care coordination.
-The webinar will also highlight the impact of the states’ efforts to-date and key areas of opportunity for improvement moving forward.
+This 90-minute webinar, made possible through support from the Annie E. Casey Foundation, featured four states that are using cross-agency partnerships to advance new psychotropic medication monitoring and oversight approaches.
+Medicaid, child welfare, and behavioral health agency representatives from Illinois, New Jersey, Oregon, and Vermont shared perspectives on strengthening inter-agency partnerships, facilitating appropriate data-sharing among agencies, coordinating oversight processes, and improving care coordination.
+The webinar also highlighted the impact of the states’ efforts to-date and key areas of opportunity for improvement moving forward.
 The four states were among those that participated in CHCS’ Psychotropic Medication Quality Improvement Collaborative, supported by the Annie E. Casey Foundation.

 I. Introduction and Background

 Speaker: Kamala Allen, MHS, Vice President, Program Operations and Director, Child Health Quality, Center for Health Care Strategies

 Kamala Allen welcomed participants, introduced speakers, and provided a contextual backdrop on the issue.

 II.
 Perspectives from Cross-Agency Partnerships